emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/count-near.md

 ---

 ## Interacting With the Counter
-Go ahead and login with your Axion account.
+Go ahead and login with your Fermi account.
 If you don't have one, you will be able to create one in the moment.
 Once logged in, use the `+` and `-` buttons to increase and decrease the counter.
 Then, use the Gameboy buttons to reset it and make the counter blink an eye!

 ![img](/docs/assets/examples/count-on-near.png)
 *Frontend of the Counter*